struemblus/farmbot-web-frontend/README.md

+# Do I need this?

+This repository is intended for *software developers* who wish to modify the frontend of the FarmBot Web App or host it on their own server. **If you are not a developer**, you are highly encouraged to use the free hosted web app at [my.farmbot.io](http://my.farmbot.io/).

+If you would like to report a problem with the web app, please [submit an issue](https://github.com/FarmBot/farmbot-web-frontend/issues/new).

-# Farmbot Web Frontend
+# FarmBot Web Frontend

- This is the Javascript / HTML / CSS related to Farmbot's browser control app.
-It depends on a [backend API](https://github.com/FarmBot/farmbot-web-app) (my.farmbot.io by default).
+ This is the Javascript / HTML / CSS of the FarmBot web app.
+It depends on a [backend API](https://github.com/FarmBot/Farmbot-Web-API) (my.farmbot.io by default).

-# Up and Running
+# Developer Setup

 **[LATEST STABLE VERSION IS HERE](https://github.com/FarmBot/farmbot-web-frontend/releases)** :star: :star: :star: